 Introduction

-The aim of this report is to show the real facts and give overall information’s about coconut oil and its possible alternatives.
-It will also consider the question, if coconut really causes cancer or if this is just a hearsay.
+The aim of this report is to present the real facts and give overall information about coconut oil and its possible alternatives.
+It will also consider the question if coconut oil really causes cancer or if this is just a myth.

 Facts